merenlab/anvio.org/tutorials/visualizing-mass-spec-data/index.md

 {% include IMAGE path="/images/visualizing-mass-spec-data/Figure_2.png" width=90 %}

-That looks a bit messy, but we will tame it step by step.
+That looks a bit messy, but we will tame it step by step, and add additional data layers to enrich it with useful information.

 First of all, you can change the display from "Circle Phylogram" to "Phylogram" to make it more digestible.
 You can find that option in the settings panel: